foton/czech_post_b2b_client/README.md

 *Reality is, that Parcel IS NOT registered!*

-They say, that this should be fixed in v1.10 release.
-But nobody knows, when it will be deployed.
-And I do not know if there is some public way how to find, which version is now in production.
+They say, that this should be fixed in 2020-10-01 release.
+But I still can not grab new XSD.

 # CzechPostB2bClient